 Deadly Rooms of Death is first and foremost, a puzzle game, created by Caravel Games.
 The game is about halfway between Exactly What It Says on the Tin and Non-Indicative Name - there are certainly rooms that are deadly, but the plot extends far beyond this simple dungeon concept.The game's central concept is an idealized version of the dungeon crawl - enter a room, kill all the monsters, then go to the next room.
 However, it's a turn-based game, so the main player moves, then each monster gets to make one move.
 The puzzles come from many different features - all the monsters move in predictable fashions, there are dungeon fixtures such as doors and switches, one-way arrows, bombs, and other benevolent or malevolent architecture to make the job tougher.As a puzzle game with an editor, there are several different level sets and stories available, but the main releases so far have centered around one man, Beethro Budkin, who works as a dungeon exterminator under the Smitemaster's Guild.
 Kings, lords, and other dungeon owners have a recurring problem of their dungeons becoming infested with monsters and nasties, and will hire experienced smiters to go kill everything and return the dungeons to usable status.
 There is an ongoing question of how seemingly enclosed dungeons become infested or reinfested so quickly, but the standing answers are typically "job incomplete (unintentional)" or "monsters come from inaccessible places" or "it's a fact of life, they get reinfested every now and then if they aren't supervised".
 Beethro's adventures lead him towards answering this question, but he gets himself into problems and circumstances far more complicated and sinister than he would have planned.The game's history is extensive, but here's a simple list of all the main releases:

-DROD: Architect's Edition (includes King Dugan's Dungeon, the first official level set)
+DROD: Architects' Edition (includes King Dugan's Dungeon, the first official level set)

 Here's how the game works in terms of money: Each game has a free demo version, containing only one room style and the first three levels of the official hold; but the demos have full functionality as regards editing and playing user-made holds.
 Caravel Games makes money selling the full versions (as listed above; each game includes the hold of the same name) which have more graphics, canonical plots with voice acting, and generally a high level of quality.
 The games are multi-platform as well, with versions for Windows, Macintosh and Linux available.
 This means you can download the game, the user-made styles and the user-made holds, all for free, which will last most people for years, and you just have to pay for official Caravel releases.The games are downloadable at Caravel Games' main site.
-New players are recommended to begin with Gunthro and the Epic Blunder, which is easier than the other three, specially designed to be accessible to newcomers, and is a prequel whose ending ties in nicely to the beginning of Journey to Rooted Hold.
+New players are recommended to begin with Gunthro and the Epic Blunder, which is easier than the other games, specially designed to be accessible to newcomers, and is a prequel whose ending ties in nicely to the beginning of Journey to Rooted Hold.

 Some non-plot spoilers ahead.
 If you don't want anything about the setting or established facts spoiled, play the games.

 Artificial Brilliance: The Slayer has perfect swordfighting AI.
 In an even fight, it's impossible to kill him, and he will always kill you if he has the chance, so you'll have to move very carefully to evade him.
+(At least, this is how he's meant to come across, though in reality... see Lord British Postulate below.)

 Artificial Stupidity: In an uneven fight, the Slayer's AI is easy to exploit.
 One early level in The City Beneath has a Slayer fight you on hot tiles.
 He will fry himself as soon as he gets close.